 For some, summer in New England is marked by early morning wake-up calls from fishing boats revving up in the harbor for their day’s work.
 For others, it means lazy afternoons at the beach with warm sand between the toes, or sunsets that linger on the horizon.
-But for me, the sweetest of summer emblems is the Rugosa Rose—that wide-eyed beach beauty that grows prolifically along the rocky coastline from southern Connecticut to my home-away-from-home in Stonington, Maine.
+But for me, the sweetest of summer emblems is the Rugosa Rose – that wide-eyed beach beauty that grows prolifically along the rocky coastline from southern Connecticut to my home-away-from-home in Stonington, Maine.
 It smells heavenly.
 It looks cheery and bright.
 But did you know that it also tastes great?!
-Each summer I turn its petals into this vivid syrup and use it to add pizzazz to fruit salads and spritzers (think: Rugosa Rose Royale), to top ice cream (as pictured right), and even as a base for a refreshing berry sorbet.
+Each summer I turn its petals into this vivid syrup and use it to add pizzazz to fruit salads and spritzers (think: Rugosa Rose Royale), to top desserts (photo 1 in the gallery and directly below), and even as the base for a refreshing berry sorbet.
 Enjoy!

-Prep Talk: For the most potent flavor, use freshly picked rose petals, and always ones that are pesticide-free.
-I like to make this syrup in relatively large quantity, as indicated below.
-I freeze whatever syrup isn’t used immediately; then thaw to evoke the magic of summer whenever I need it most!
+For the most potent flavor, use freshly picked rose petals, and always ones that are pesticide-free.
+I like to make this syrup in relatively large quantity, as indicated above.
+I freeze whatever syrup isn’t used immediately; then thaw to invoke the magic of summer whenever I need it most!

 - 5 cups loosely packed and rinsed Rugosa Rose (or other fragrant rose) petals

-- 2 tablespoons strained freshly squeezed lemon juice
+- 2 tablespoons (1 oz/30 ml) strained freshly squeezed lemon juice

 The syrup will be quite pink, but it becomes a much hotter bubble gum-pink with the addition of the lemon juice.
 Don’t forget it!
 I often add more lemon juice to the syrup when using it in other preparations, such as my sorbet, but this can be done later to taste.
 Cool the syrup to room temperature; then seal in a jar and chill until ready to use.
-The syrup also freezes well, as noted earlier.
+The syrup also freezes well as noted in “Prep Talk”.